top of page

 Nagakubo-juku

-Nagakubo-juku was a lodging town established at the begining of the Edo Period (1603-1867) along Nakasendo, which was one of the main roads connecting Edo (now Tokyo) and Kyoto.
-It prospered with many tourists then and has lots of interesting stories to share to evryone who visits.
+Nagakubo-juku was a lodging town established in 1602 along the Nakasendo, one of the main roads connecting Edo (now Tokyo) and Kyoto. .

 94c4772eb7d21c3d286cdd019342e3ce.png